 2. Take a day trip from Bern

-Bern is located at the foothills of Bernese Oberland – one of the most spectacular regions of Switzerland that boasts incredible mountain views and is home to some of the most popular ski resorts in the country.
-You can easily take a day trip from Bern to the nearby mountains and villages like Grindelwald or take a shorter trip to Thun, which boasts one of the most beautiful castles in the country.
+Bern sits at the foothills of Bernese Oberland – one of the most spectacular regions of Switzerland that boasts incredible mountain views and is home to some of the most popular ski resorts in the country.
+You can take a day trip to the nearby mountains and villages like Grindelwald or take a shorter trip to Thun, which boasts one of the most beautiful castles in the country.

 3. Swim in the Aare River